-Payments and distributions under the Plan will be funded by the ongoing operations of the business, as well as contributions, if needed by the insiders of the Debtor.
+Payments and distributions under the Plan will be funded by the ongoing operations of the business, an offset of the certificate of deposit owned by the Debtor, and additional cash from Debtor's equity holders.
 A copy of the Debtor's monthly cash flow projection is attached hereto as Exhibit D.